wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 For the most part I've been very lucky with the team I've hired.
 Recently we just had our holiday party and I thought on my way to the dinner that this is the team I've always wanted.
 I can't imagine that is a very common thing for people to think.
-And that's not the saw we haven't had missteps.
+And that's not to say we haven't had missteps.

 ### Firing People